dlang/DIPs/DIPs/DIP-1NN4-QFS.md

-When a functional essentially calls a mutable parameter and that parameter's type lacks warrant attributes that the functional has, the compile error message will hint that making the parameter `const` (or `immutable`) will solve this problem.
+When a functional essentially calls a mutable parameter and that parameter's type lacks warrant attributes that the functional has, the compile error message will hint that qualifying the parameter `const` can solve this problem.

-When a call to a functional in a warrant attribute context violates that attribute because a eFP/D argument is passed to it, but the functional itself is annotated or inferred compliant to that attribute, a specific compile error message should be issued.
+When a call to a functional in a warrant attribute context violates that attribute because a eFP/D argument without that attribute is passed to it, but the functional itself is annotated or inferred compliant to that attribute, a specific compile error message should be issued.
 The author suggests a message akin to: